purescript/purescript-either/README.md

     either :: forall a b c. (a -> c) -> (b -> c) -> Either a b -> c

     isLeft :: forall a b.
-Either a b -> Prim.Boolean
+Either a b -> Boolean

     isRight :: forall a b.
-Either a b -> Prim.Boolean
+Either a b -> Boolean